muchirijane/muchirijane/README.md

  <p align = "left" >
    <img align = "right" src ="https://media.giphy.com/media/tHufwMDTUi20E/giphy.gif" height ="280px">

-+  👩‍💻  I am building my design studio focusing on User Interface Design  for Mobile Applications.
-If you have an app idea and need to see it through from paper sketches to high fidelity mockup with a prototype reach out muchirijane@outlook.com.

 - 👣 I am currently learning web development(Self-taught dev 💚) through 100days of code [follow my journey](https://github.com/muchirijane/100-days-of-code-1).
 I also have some few projects I need to finish for [my portfolio](https://muchirijane.github.io/portfolio-gatsby/)